sophiafreuden/RTRussian/README.md

 And replace all double spaces with a single space as many times as needed.

-IN R: Delete tibble rows that have a skippped title, date, etc.
+IN R: Delete tibble rows that have a skippped title date.

 russiandict source: https://github.com/text-machine-lab/ Repo: sentimental